FAQ: How can I listen to a library article?

 -

-Locate an article in a ProQuest database in HTML format which you would like read to you.
+Locate a full text article in a ProQuest database in HTML format which you would like read to you.
+This will be labeled Full Text.
 (Note: Text-to-Speech only works with HTML.)

 -

-Click the Listen button to hear the article read out loud.
+Click the Listen button above where the full text is displayed to hear the article read out loud.

 Was this helpful?
 4 0